aio-libs/aiopg/docs/one_cursor.rst

-For the interface :ref:`aiopg-core-connection` interface over :term:`psycopg2-binary`, we added the :meth:`aiopg.Connection.free_cursor` method to clean the course if it is open.
+For the interface :ref:`aiopg-core-connection` interface over :term:`psycopg2-binary`, we added the :meth:`aiopg.Connection.free_cursor` method to clean the cursor if it is open.

 The :attr:`aiopg.Connection.free_cursor` method is called in several places: